etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ---

 {{< callout context="tip" icon="outline/rocket" >}}
-The `FilterTransformation` is not the only method to apply filtering.
+The `WhereTransformation` is not the only method to apply filtering.
 You can also use predicates directly when linking components.
 See the [Using predicates when linking](#using-predicates-when-linking) section for examples.
 {{< /callout >}}

 - **Type**: Non-blocking transformation